 place of honor on the Museum’s campus at

 The restored Midnight Express will reside on the west side of the Museum’s Aviation Pavilion in a serene park-like setting where visitors can reflect upon the B-52 and the nearly 8,000 other U.S. military aircraft lost during Vietnam.

-The plane will be joined by a statue depicting a returning aviator honoring veterans who served in all military branches between 1964 and 1975.
-The park will also feature an exhibit about the dozens of types of planes and helicopters flown during the war.
+The plane will be joined by a statue depicting a returning aviator and five military branch flags to honor the veterans who served in all military branches between 1955 and 1975.

 More about Project Welcome Home

 Display your long-lasting support of Project Welcome Home with a Challenge Coin, Patch, or Tribute Wall plaque.Reserve Yours Today

 Vietnam Airman Statue

 A prominent feature of the Memorial Park will be a statue by sculptor and veteran James J. Nance.Learn More